Nifty July futures at discount

-Reliance Industries (RIL), Tata Consultancy Services and Tata Steel were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), Infosys and Tata Consultancy Services (TCS) were the top traded individual stock futures contracts in F&O segment of NSE.

 The July 2022 F&O contracts will expire on 28 July 2022.